AmingAndrei/violence.website/content/factions/pale/viridian.md

     - Continuously works to maximize crop yield and bio-efficiency.

 2. Botanical Research
-    - Conducts ongoing studies into BLACKSPACE-native flora, examining their potential applications, under the supervision of Ultraviolet.
+    - Conducts ongoing studies into OTHERWHERE-native flora, examining their potential applications, under the supervision of Ultraviolet.

 3. Ecological Recovery
     - Leads efforts to restore flora and fauna lost during the Ashen Winter Incident, focusing on genetic adaptation of extinct or endangered species and controlled reintroduction into stabilised zones.
-    - Works to maintain environmental habitability in the city and its outlying sectors for both humans and other REALSPACE species.
+    - Works to maintain environmental habitability in the city and its outlying sectors for both humans and other species HERE.

 4. Environmental Monitoring
     - Continuously evaluates air quality, soil composition, and biome health within city zones.